wf4ever/ro-manager/Minim/Minim-description.md

 # Minim model for defining checklists

-Minim is a model for defining _checklists for [Research Objects])(http://www.researchobject.org/).
-A Minim model defines a list of MUST/SHOULD/MAY _requirements_, associated with _rules_ that express how to satisfy the requirement, e.g. by requiring certain resources to exist in the RO, or a more detailed SPARQL query that must be furfilled in its annotations.
+Minim is a model for defining _checklists_ for [Research Objects](http://www.researchobject.org/).
+A Minim model defines a list of MUST/SHOULD/MAY _requirements_, associated with _rules_ that express how to satisfy the requirement, e.g. by requiring certain resources to exist in the RO, or a more detailed _query_ that must be furfilled in its annotations.

-The Minim [ontology](http://purl.org/minim/minim), its [specification](#ref-Minim-spec) and its [OWLDoc documentation](#ref-Minim-owldoc) are maintained in a [GitHub project](https://github.com/wf4ever/ro-manager/tree/master/Minim).
+The Minim [ontology](http://purl.org/minim/minim), its [specification](minim-revised.md) and its [OWLDoc documentation](http://purl.org/minim/owldoc) are maintained in a [GitHub project](https://github.com/wf4ever/ro-manager/tree/master/Minim).

 Please feel free to **contribute** by proposing changes as a [pull request](https://github.com/wf4ever/ro-manager/pulls) or a [raise an issue](https://github.com/wf4ever/ro-manager/issues).